bernardpeh/practical-symfony-3/manuscript/Chapter_7.md

                 new InputArgument('password', InputArgument::REQUIRED, 'The password'),
 ```

+Did you remember that the "fos:user:create" command is available under the `scripts/console` command?
 You can infer from these lines that username, email and password are compulsory.
 How do we add these extra fields in the user form?

 ## Adding Fields to the User Form

 The extra FOSUserBundle fields were not automatically added when we created the CRUD using the command line.
-The automated CRUD creation process cannot pick up inheritance yet (I hope one day it will), so we have to create the fields manually.
+The automated CRUD creation process cannot pick up inheritance yet (I hope one day it will).
+We have to create the fields manually.

 ```
 # src/AppBundle/Form/UserType.php